Manjur (instrument)

-The manjur (المنجور) is a musical instrument used in Eastern Arabia but with East African origins.
+The manjur (المنجور) is a musical instrument used in Eastern Arabia.
 It is made of goat hooves attached to a cloth.
 It is played by tying the instrument around the waist.
-The performer then shakes his or her hips to create a rattling sound as the hooves collide with one other.
+The performer then shakes their hips to create a rattling sound as the hooves collide with one other.

 It is used in the fann at-Tanbura and zar performances.